This is a clone of the famous game by Rick

 what he was talking about.

-Then I came up with an ingenious way to move them myself.
+That was not much help at the time, but I came up with a way to move them myself.

 I would have them zigzag from the attacking planet to the attacked